problems and solutions

 Air Pollution

-Cruise ships running engines 24/7 contribute greenhouse gases and disperses emissions of sulphur dioxide, particulate matter, NOx and volatile organic compounds
+Cruise ships running engines 24/7 contribute greenhouse gases and disperse emissions of sulphur dioxide, particulate matter, NOx and volatile organic compounds

 Ocean Pollution